About Huddersfield; A history of British Wool and Cloth

 The West Yorkshire town of Huddersfield is situated at the convergence of the rivers Colne and Holme.
 Inhabitants of these river valleys discovered that the water – which flows from the Millstone Grit Pennine hills – gave excellent results for the washing of raw wool.

 And so the wool textile industry was born.
 The industry was traditionally cottage based, with spinning and weaving often taking place in the same dwelling.
 Many of the workers operated from smallholdings, supplementing their income with the manufacturing of wool textiles.
 The finished cloth they produced was then sold through merchants who regularly attended the town’s Cloth Hall.
-But then came the industrial revolution of the 19th Century, bringing with it great change and unrest to these valleys as the wool textile industry became mill based and mechanised.

 Read more